vkrepo/MATLAB-NS3/README.md

-# matlab-ns3
+# MATLAB-NS3
-MATLAB and NS3 co-simulation
+Co-simulate MATLAB with NS-3 network simulator.
+This package currently supports modeling WLAN network and V2X scenarios in co-simulation.